 Fulfilling the needs for Love and Safety

 By being responsive to our children's needs, we help them to build trust in the parent-child relationship.
 Trust that we will always be there when they need us allows children to feel safe.
-They know that even if they make mistakes, disappoint us, or occasionally disappoint us, we will still love them.
+They know that even when they make mistakes, or occasionally disappoint us, we will still love them.

 We love our children because of who they are, not what they do.

-When children feel like they are constantly having to prove themselves to their parents to "earn their love" this can lead to perfectionism, or people pleasing in later relationships.
+Conversely, when children feel like they are constantly having to prove themselves to their parents to "earn their love" this can lead to perfectionism, or people pleasing in later relationships.
 When children are constantly in fear of losing the love and safety of their parental relationships, this can cause a great deal of insecurity and anxiety.

 Parents who withhold love from their children create an intrinsic fear in the child that their worth stems only from achievements, and not who they are as a person.
 This can leave them feeling constantly fearful of other people's opinions, instead of trying to form their own opinions.